 The best projects will be selected by peer review by an independent and international panel of experts.
 For further information about the evaluation and how to submit successful proposals, please use menu on the left.

-The second phase for proposals submission for expert users closes on Thursday, September 29th at 17:00hs CET'.
+The second phase for proposals submission for expert users closes on Thursday, September 29th at 17:00hs CEST'.